luxkun/aivengine/README.md

 TimerManager.Get("name_of_key") -> returns true if "float_expire_time" time has passed, else returns false

 // SPRITEOBJECT -> INHERIT GAMEOBJECT
+SpriteObject(int width, int height, bool automaticHitBox) bool AutomaticHitBox
+// if automatichitbox is true then an hitbox "auto" is added to the sprite, which is automatically updated every time the sprite
+//  is changed, works even with animations
 SpriteAsset CurrentSprite //-> the current drawn SpriteAsset string CurrentAnimation //-> if using animations this should be changed to the wanted animation key float Width/Height // Width and Height, if the sprite is scaled the width and height are also scaled